 UFC Fight Night 159 will take place September 21 at the Mexico City Arena in Mexico.
 While the preliminary fights begin at 4 PM EST (3 PM PST), the main event, Rodriguez vs. Stephens, won’t begin until around 7 PM EST. This event promises 12 unforgettable fights and below, we’ll explain how you can stream them all online.

 This post will only recommend official sources.
 Popular sporting events like this one are often available via third-party streaming sites, but we recommend avoiding these.
 In addition to having laggy, low-resolution video, unauthorized streams are prone to being taken down partway through for copyright violation.
 This means you might not even see which fighter wins.
-As you can live stream UFC Fight Night 154 for free anyway, there’s no need to resort to unlicensed streams.
+As you can live stream UFC Fight Night 159 easily anyway, there’s no need to resort to unlicensed streams.

-To watch the fight free, you will need a VPN unless you are in the US.
+To watch UFC Fight Night 159 online, you will need a VPN unless you are in the US.

-How to watch UFC Fight Night 154 free online
+How to watch UFC Fight Night 159 online

 VPNs can seem a little intimidating at first, but they’re actually quite simple to use.
-Below, we’ll let you know how to watch UFC Fight Night 154 wherever you are:
+Below, we’ll let you know how to watch UFC Fight Night 159 wherever you are.